informalsystems/quint/doc/adr007-flattening.md

 }
 ```

-#### `importedFrom`
+#### Back-reference the import/export/instance statement that created a definition (`importedFrom`)

-This is a simple reference to the import/export/instance statement that created a definition, also gathered during name collection.
+We add a reference to the import/export/instance statement that created a definition, also gathered during name collection, in the new `importedFrom` field.
 Used in flattening to distinguish definitions that come from instances from definitions that come from imports/exports.

-### Instance Flattener
+### 4.2 Instance Flattener

 The instance flattener gets rid of instances, which is the most complicated part of flattening.
 We cannot use the same id for the same definition of different instances, as they might assume different values[^1].